 Wander Through Old Goa

 The abandoned city of Old Goa is one of the top historical places to visit in India.
-The city dates back to the 15th century, when it was founded by rulers of the Bijapur Sultanate.
-Their presence extended from southern Maharashtra to northern Karnataka, and it was their second capital, after Bijapur.
-However, all that remains of the empire today is the ruined entrance to the palace.
-After the Portuguese captured the city in 1510, it became their headquarters and really flourished.
-They built many churches and convents, which were declared a UNESCO World Heritage Site in 1986.
+In its 16th century heyday, when the Portuguese had their headquarters there, Old Goa was apparently so vibrant it was common for people to say, "He who has seen Goa need not see Lisbon".
+The Portuguese built many churches and convents, which were declared a UNESCO World Heritage Site in 1986.
 The most notable ones are Se Cathedral (the seat of the Archbishop of Goa), the Basilica of Bom Jesus (which contains the mortal remains of Saint Francis Xavier), and the Church of Saint Francis of Assisi.
 Goa Magic conducts an insightful two hour Heritage Walk of Old Goa.
 With a little imagination, you'll get a feel for its past glory.
+Visiting the Archeological Museum in the convent of the Church of Saint Francis of Assisi (behind Se Cathedral), and the Christian Art Museum in the restored Convent of Santa Monica, will help!
+For an added dose of history, see the ruined entrance to the Palace of...
+Yusuf Adil Shah beside the Church of St Cajetan.
+It's the only remains that exist of the Bijapur Sultanate, whose ruler founded Old Goa in the 15th century before the Portuguese took over.

 Although there are plenty of old Portuguese mansions in the Latin Quarter, the most opulent and imposing ones are located in south Goa.
 These homes, which date back centuries, are still lived in by generations of the original owners.
 Some are open to the public, and they display a treasure trove of historical memorabilia.
 You'll find them in Chandor (the Braganza House), Loutolim (Casa Araujo Alvares) and Quepem (Palacio do Deao).
 It's possible to chat to the owners, who have a wealth of knowledge, too!

-When thinking of Goan cuisine, the ubiquitous fish curry and rice no doubt comes to mind.
+When thinking of Goan cuisine, ubiquitous fish curry and rice probably comes to mind.
 This is undoubtedly a staple.
 However, there's so much more to Goan food!
 Distinctly diverse and non-vegetarian, it's been influenced by its Hindi origins, Muslim rule, and Portuguese colonization.
 Xacutti (coconut-based curry), cafreal (marinated and fried/grilled), sorpotel (stew), recheado (stuffed), and ambot tik (sour and spicy) are all types of dishes that are commonly served.
 And of course, not to overlook Goan chourico (sausages) and Goan pao (bread).
 Sadly, traditional Goan cuisine is disappearing but move away from the beaches and you'll find some authentic restaurants where you can discover what Goan food is all about.
+Want to learn to cook Goan food?
+The classes offered by Rita's Gourmet Goa in Dabolim (close to the airport) and Siolim Cooking School are recommended.

 Drink Some Feni